 Breathtaking vacation spots offer long sandy beaches and rocky coastlines.
-Outdoor lovers will find ample opportunity for recreation include surfing, water skiing, kayaking, golfing, hiking, biking, horseback riding, and bird watching.
-Artisan villages, festivals, farmers markets, shopping, film festivals, art shows and wine tasting all abound on the central coast.
+Outdoor lovers will find ample opportunities for recreation including surfing, water skiing, kayaking, golfing, hiking, biking, horseback riding, and bird watching.
+Artisan villages, festivals, farmers markets, shopping, film festivals, art shows, and wine tasting all abound on the central coast.

 Agriculture is a major element of the Central Coast.
 The relatively cool, coastal climates provide ideal growing conditions for crops such as artichokes and strawberries.
 The Salinas Valley is one of the most fertile farming regions in the United States.
 Increasingly land has been converted to grape vineyards, especially in San Luis Obispo and Santa Barbara Counties, contributing to the Central Coast’s thriving wine industry.
 The Central Coast is an American Viticultural Area, a designated wine grape-growing region in the United States distinguishable by geographic features, with boundaries defined by the Alcohol and Tobacco Tax and Trade Bureau (TTB), United States Department of the Treasury.